Russian football clubs in European competitions: UEFA coefficient and ranking

-For the 2022–23 UEFA competitions, the associations were allocated places according to their 2021 UEFA country coefficients, which take into account their performance in European competitions from 2016–17 to 2020–21.
-In the 2021 rankings used for the 2022–23 European competitions, Russia's coefficient points total is 38.382 and is ranked by UEFA as the 32nd best association in Europe out of 55.
+For the 2025–26 UEFA competitions, the associations were allocated places according to their 2024 UEFA country coefficients, which take into account their performance in European competitions from 2019–20 to 2023–24.
+In the 2024 rankings used for the 2025–26 European competitions, Russia's coefficient points total is 22.965 and is ranked by UEFA as the 22nd best association in Europe out of 55.
+Due to the 2022 Russian invasion of Ukraine, however, Russian clubs are excluded from participating in the 2025-26 UEFA competitions.